NoroffFEU/development-platforms/src/content/docs/databases/SQLite/SQLite-case-study.md

 - **Regular Backups:** Maintain regular backups of the database to prevent data loss from corruption, hardware failures, or security breaches.
 - **Audit Trails:** Keep detailed logs of database access and changes.
 Audit trails can help in detecting unauthorized access and understanding the impact of any security incidents.

+## Advanced Features of SQLite

+SQLite is not only a lightweight and easy-to-use database management system but also supports a range of advanced features that extend its capabilities far beyond basic data storage.
+This section explores some of these advanced features, including full-text search, window functions, and the JSON1 extension, providing readers with a deeper understanding of what SQLite is capable of.

+### Full-Text Search (FTS)

+SQLite offers an optional full-text search (FTS) module that allows users to perform complex queries against text data.
+These queries can include words or phrases, prefix searches, and even natural language processing.
+FTS is incredibly useful for applications that require efficient search capabilities over large text datasets, such as document stores, email clients, or any application with a search feature for textual data.

+- **FTS5:** The latest version of the full-text search module, FTS5, provides several improvements over its predecessors, including enhanced performance, more flexible querying syntax, and the ability to customize the tokenizer.

+### Window Functions

+Window functions are a powerful feature in SQL that allow users to perform calculations across a set of rows that are related to the current row.
+This is particularly useful for tasks that involve comparisons or aggregations across rows, such as calculating running totals, averages, or ranking data.
+SQLite's support for window functions, introduced in version 3.25.0, brings it in line with other major SQL databases, enabling more complex analytical queries.

+### JSON1 Extension

+The JSON1 extension adds comprehensive JSON support to SQLite, allowing users to store, query, and manipulate JSON data directly within the database.
+This feature is invaluable for applications that use JSON for data interchange or need to store semi-structured data.
+With the JSON1 extension, users can:

+- Store JSON data in its native format.
+- Use JSON functions to extract elements from JSON objects or arrays.
+- Transform data between JSON and tabular formats.

 ## How to Get Started with SQLite

 There are two ways to start working with the system: